 - SIGHTHOLDERS: Your diamond finally travels to a special diamond wholesaler, called a Sightholder who also provide a vital checkpoint for the Kimberley Process to ensure your diamond is ethical.

-Each of these above steps is necessary.
-Without them, we’d have no diamonds.
-The bad news is that you, the consumer, cannot change the costs involved during these stages.
-The good news is that during the next stage, retail, you can save a lot of money on your diamond ring.
+However, the good news is that during the next stage, retail, you can save a lot of money on your diamond ring.
+We’ll show you how.

 3. Understand how jewellery retail works

-Between 2013 and 2018, UK jewellery wholesalers showed an average annual turnover of £1.5 billion.
-Jewellery retailers, on the other hand, turned over an average of £6 billion per year.
+Between 2013 and 2018, UK jewellery wholesalers showed an annual turnover of £1.5 billion.
+But jewellery retailers turned over £6 billion.
 The difference is almost six-fold.

-4. Use these five hacks to save lots of money on added retail costs
+4. Use these five hacks to avoid extra costs and save lots of money

-There are several things that happen to a diamond after wholesale, and before you wear it on your hand.
-Each time your diamond exchanges hands, more cost is added to your jewellery:
+There are several things that happen to a diamond after wholesale and before you wear it on your hand.
+Each time your diamond exchanges hands, more cost is added to your jewellery.
+To save money you need to avoid these factors:

 ❌ ADDED COST 1: Outsourced manufacture